marghost/Flipper-Project/README.md

 # Flipper-Project
 Repository containing my work and experiments with the flipper zero.

-## Use Flipper Zero to control Chromecast
-TL;DR IR scanner only work with few functionality of the official chromecast remote like power or volume.
-This is because the chromecast remote use bluetooth for the majority of the controls.

 ## Flipper's Bluetooth capacity
 I discovered that the wifi dev board (ESP32 from flipper official reseller) is not bluetooth compatible, that limit the flipper to devices that support it's BLE protocol.
 There is a way to pair it with windows 11 computer by going to Setting > Bluetooth & Devices > Bluetooth devices discovery and select advanced.
 This is a dead end for now.